optimysme/pos_smartpay/README.md

 # Smartpay POS Integration

-This module integrates [Smartpay](https://smartpay.co.nz) POS terminals with Odoo's [POS module](https://www.odoo.com/app/point-of-sale-shop).
+This module integrates [Smartpay](https://smartpay.co.nz) POS terminals with Odoo's [POS module](https://www.odoo.com/app/point-of-sale-shop) via the API.
 Developed by [Solnet Solutions](https://solnet.co.nz).

 ### In scope:
-- Pairing shop with the eftpos terminal.
+- Pairing POS shop with the eftpos terminal.
 Supports 1 to 1 shop pairings
 - Purchase handling
 - Refund handling

-All other operations such as QR codes scanning, tipping etc are not supported.
+All other operations such as QR codes scanning, tipping, etc. are not supported.

 ## Server Configuration:
 Endpoints are configured in the .rc files: